meganekkogekirabu/choibooru/README.md

 # choibooru

-This is an imageboard system similar to Danbooru or Gelbooru written primarily in JavaScript.
+This is an imageboard system similar to Danbooru or Gelbooru written primarily in JavaScript and TypeScript.

 ## Setup